 the case of the lateral lines of fish) or the vertabrate cochlea

-to truly "hear" i.e., to extract information about the source of
+to truly "hear" i.e., to

-pressure waves or sound.
-Metazoans also are able to affect the
+Metazoans also are able to affect the world more precisely e.g.,

-world more precisely e.g., to control their movements and
+to control their movements and orientation; they are not subject

-Brownian motion that dominates in air and water at the scale of
+and water at the scale of bacteria.
+Finally, Metazoans have

-facilitate specialized functions; consider the leaves, branches
+distinct shapes that facilitate specialized functions; consider

-octopus, or the wings of insects and birds, or the legs of
+hydra, jellyfish and octopus, or the wings of insects and birds,

-insects and mammals, or the fins of fish.
-Such shapes arise
+or the legs of insects and mammals, or the fins of fish.
+Such

-defenses.
+and myriad defenses.

 Multicellular computing is following an evolutionary path analogous to that of biological organisms.
 The evolution toward multicellularity began when PCs were used as terminals to mainframes, replacing dedicated terminals.
 As more “smarts” or software function migrated from the mainframe to the PC terminals, the interaction between client and server became richer and more varied.
 Then, with the emergence of the Internet, the central role of the mainframe was eclipsed.
 Today we see loosely organized general-purpose computers in web communities, P2P networks, and ad hoc grids such as Skype.
 These loosely organized communities are comparable to biofilms.
 Some "cloud" architectures such as Google's are more formal and specialized and therefore are more analogous to small Metazoa such as the Hydra or perhaps small jellyfish.
 In any case, we now see at least some aspects of all four principles already at play.
 Specialization becomes more common.
 Polymorphic messaging, especially in Service Oriented Architectures (SOA) or AJAX.
 Web Services, and Web 2.0 mashups also proliferate.
 New and interesting stigmergy structures abound.
 And the beginnings of apoptosis mechanisms are showing up in computing.